 Every accreditation agency has different fees to attain and maintain membership.
 For example, the current standard accreditation fees for the Association to Advance Collegiate Schools of Business (AACSB) are as follows:

 - One-time IAC acceptance fee: $6,500

 An organization may also be responsible for the travel costs of peer review team members and other external parties involved in the accreditation process.
 If the peer review team defers your application, your organization will need to pay for them to make a second visit.

 The exact costs associated with the travels of mentors and peer review team members vary based on a number of factors, including how far of a distance they need to travel to make it to your organization and the number of times each representative group needs to visit the school.
 The standard fees associated with these visits from the AACSB — excluding the cost of travel — are as follows:

 - Initial business accreditation visit application fee: $15,000

 - Deferral visit fee: $5,500

-How long does the process take, and can accreditation software help?
+How can accreditation software help?